In October, my second book, A Rolling Stone: Taking the Road Less Travelled, was released.

-I resented reading when I was a child.
-It took a great many years of persuasion for me to finally yield.
+I wasn’t a massive bookworm when I was a child; I was distracted playing sport, exploring outside and climbing trees.
+It took a many years of persuasion for me to finally yield.
 A string of obsessive reading urges followed in the form of sporting exploits, tales of adventure, Harry Potter, Philip Pullman, Agatha Christie or Bill Bryson.
 As I grew up and matured, I began to read more.
 I loved absorbing myself in fictional fantasies almost as much as being in awe at the achievements of others in narrative non-fiction.

 I loved reading and learning from non-fiction books about human psychology, military history, travel stories and, of course, tales of human and sporting endeavour.

 My bookshelf at home is something I am proud of.

 Not because it shows what I have read (and in theory remembered) but rather as a collection of memories.
 It’s almost a timeline of one’s life and its fluctuating interests.

 I can look at a book on my shelf and remember what stage I was in life when I read it, why I read it and how it made me feel.
 The really good books are the ones I can vividly remember where I was when I was immersed in the pages, what the pictures are and what the front cover looks like.
 Those are the books that stick in the mind.

 Books have the same impact as music does in that regard.
 Music can stimulate memories, stir emotions and teleport one’s mind back to a certain place or moment.
 For some people it a wedding song, a messy breakup, a memorable party or being on a road trip with friends.

 Books do the same thing but in some ways, the sentiments are even more intense.
 Reading is a solitary activity that takes time and focus.